jaredly/scripture-annotate/Roadmap.md

 # NExt

-- [ ] show .chapter, ditch the 'cachedChapterTitles' stuff
+- [x] show .chapter, ditch the 'cachedChapterTitles' stuff
-- [ ] track .verse on the start & end, so we can show fine grained reference.
+- [x] track .verse on the start & end, so we can show fine grained reference.
+- [x] handle tags in a way that basically works

 # Data structuring